-It has been over a century since a small group of believers living in Palmetto, dreamed of having a Baptist Church in their community.
-To worship, they traveled to the Benevolence Baptist Church, north of Ellenton.
+It has been 131 years since a small group of believers living in Palmetto, dreamed of having a Baptist Church in their community.
+To worship, they traveled to the Benevolence Baptist Church, (now known as First Baptist Church of Gillette) north of Ellenton.
 Their dreams became a reality when, on January 5, 1892, Palmetto Baptist Church was organized with 22 charter members.
 Six months after its organization, the first meeting house was completed.
 This small wooden church building was located a few hundred feet south of the present church.

 A "Sabbath School" was started and contributions were made to missions, but it was 1912 before the congregation was financially able to call a full-time pastor.

 From the firm foundation laid by its forebearers, the church grew.
-By 1921, the frame church was in need of repair, a fact viewed by many as a gentle nudge from the Lord to get on with the planning of a new house of worship.
-The church leaders envisioned a worship center that would be large enough to hold the growing church for many years.
+By 1921, the wood frame church was in need of repair, many viewed this as a gentle nudge from the Lord to get on with the planning of a new house of worship.
+The church leaders envisioned a worship center large enough to hold the growing church for many years.

 A building committee was appointed, pledges were secured and construction began in 1922.
 The sanctuary was ready for worship in August 1926

 Funds were raised early in the 1940's to retire the debt on the church.
 The mortgage was burned during dedication services in January, 1946.